 Consider the different types of customers you have and the processes for dealing with them.
 Create a range of unique, individual buyer personas and the journeys they will follow in order to get the result they need from your company.

-While this list of questions is not exhaustive, it will begin to help you identify the challenges you’re facing and where the ‘low hanging fruit’ is in your market, or the types of customers you know you can sell to.
-Read Article >
+While this list of questions is not exhaustive, it will begin to help you identify the challenges you’re facing and where the ‘low hanging fruit’ is.

 People & Process